-Games teach kids a lot of good things--sportsmanship, collaboration, problem solving, conflict resolution and more.
+Hands-on, real-world games teach kids a lot of good things--sportsmanship, collaboration, problem solving, conflict resolution and more.
 But, sometimes, if only one child is around (or wants to play) a stack of games won't provide any lessons or entertainment.
-And often that might lead to more screen time than is good.
-That's why I have put together a list of one-player games, most of which can also be played by more than one player.
+And often that might lead to more screen time than is healthy.
+That's why I have put together a list of one-player non-electronic games, most of which can also be played by more than one player.

 Hopscotch is a good single player game because it provides a little physical activity too.
 And it gets your child outside!
 There are tons of different ways to play this old fashioned game.
 Plus the fact that it takes chalk to draw the game gives kids another thing to do when they get tired of hopping and turning.